kenwals/shinrin-yoku/README.md

 The navbar

 It was desirable to have the navbar menu float at the top of the screen , but i had difficulty getting the menu to collapse itself automatically with Bootstrap or CSS.
-I believe it's dependant on Javascript code, and Javascript is out of scope for this phase of the project.
-But I seem [this solution](https://stackoverflow.com/questions/36405991/bootstrap-toggle-menu-on-one-page-site-does-not-uncollapse-when-clicked/36406437#36406437) mentioned on Slack so , I included this in the navbar links.
+But I seem [this solution](https://stackoverflow.com/questions/36405991/bootstrap-toggle-menu-on-one-page-site-does-not-uncollapse-when-clicked/36406437#36406437) mentioned on Slack so , I included this trick in the navbar links.

 ### Version control